 - More flexibility to spend more time testing or conducting retesting

 - Better chance to leverage known issues across applications

-- More knowledge of the environment, tech stack, services to expedite service
+- More knowledge of the environment, tech stack, and services to expedite service

 - On-demand advisor to developers to build security from the start

 - Validation or retesting is not an added expense

 - Required investment in tools to conduct testing